Stuck on today's Wordle? Enter what you know and find every word that still fits.

 Wordle is a daily word game where you have six attempts to guess a secret five-letter word.
 After each guess, the tiles change colour: green means that letter is correct and in the right position, yellow means the letter is in the word but in the wrong position, and gray means the letter doesn't appear in the word at all.

 This solver takes everything you've learned from your guesses and narrows the field.
-Enter your green letters in the matching positions, type your yellow letters into the "letters in word" field, and add any gray (eliminated) letters to the last field.
+Enter each guess in the tile grid and click each tile to set its colour — green for the right position, yellow for the wrong position, gray for not in the word.
 Hit Find Words and the solver instantly shows every word that satisfies all your constraints.

 Getting the Most Out of the Solver

-The solver works best when you use all three fields together.
+The solver works best with more guesses entered.
 Even one or two green letters dramatically reduces the candidate list.
-Add yellow letters to narrow it further.
+Yellow letters narrow it further.
 By your third or fourth guess, you'll often have only a handful of candidates remaining.

 If the solver returns no matches, check for conflicts: a letter can't appear in both the yellow and gray fields unless the word uses that letter exactly once.
 For example, if you guessed "SPEED" and one E was yellow and one was gray, that tells you the word has exactly one E — enter it in yellow only.